smithjd15/playlist/README.md

 Playlist is a tool for media playlist files.
 It can convert between common playlist formats; change and remove metadata; concatenate multiple playlists; remove duplicate entries; randomize entry order; insert, append and remove entries; remove unfound target entries and images; identify unfound or network targets or images, and identify duplicate or unique (between multiple playlists) targets; get metadata from local targets; and transform local targets and images into absolute paths, or paths relative to the out playlist or any arbitrary path.

 Playlist supports the common title and duration metadata for m3u, pls, and xspf/jspf, and also creator (artist), album, annotation (comment), identifier, image, info, and album track for m3u and xspf/jspf.
-It also supports m3u and xspf/jspf playlist artist, title, and image, and cue TITLE (playlist title and title), PERFORMER (playlist artist and artist), and REM (comment).
+It also supports m3u and xspf/jspf playlist artist, title, and image; cue TITLE (playlist title and title), PERFORMER (playlist artist and artist), and REM (comment); and wpl playlist title.

 ### Inspect
 #### Playlist can list all or certain targets or images, and provide an entry overview and summary.